Sole proprietor vs. independent contractor: What’s the difference?

 Taxation is significant when deciding whether to work as an independent contractor.
 Independent contractors receive a 1099-MISC tax form from each customer at the end of the year and report the income on Schedule C of their 1040 form.
 They then transfer their bottom-line Schedule C business profit to Form 1040, Schedule SE, Self-Employment Tax.
 This schedule determines their total Federal Income Contribution Act (FICA) taxes.

-Can a small business owner be both a sole proprietor and an independent contractor?
+Can a self-employed be both a sole proprietor and an independent contractor?

-It’s common for small business owners to operate as both sole proprietors and independent contractors, depending on the nature of the business relationship and the taxation structure.
+It’s common for self-employed business owners to operate as both sole proprietors and independent contractors, depending on the nature of the business relationship and the taxation structure.

 For example, a software developer who decides to start their own business quickly and easily might choose to operate as a sole proprietor, which does not require setting up a separate corporation and allows for the filing of personal and business tax liabilities on Form 1040.

 If the developer outsources their services to corporate clients, the customer might establish an independent contractor relationship, which means:

 - The employer is not responsible for withholding the developer’s payroll taxes.

 - The developer must pay for both their own share of payroll taxes and the employer’s share of Medicare and Social Security taxes.

 - The employer reports what it pays the developer’s business to the federal government via Form 1099-MISC.

 If the software developer decides to create and sell an iPhone app on the side, they are not an independent contractor for Apple but a merchant who receives a payment each time someone downloads the app.
 Because the developer is not an independent contractor, they don't receive a Form 1099-MISC and instead reports the app-related revenue on Schedule C (Form 1040).

 At tax time, the developer pays income and payroll taxes based on having received both 1099 income from corporate clients and non-1099 business income from sales of the iPhone app.